Virtual shifting is arguably the biggest innovation Zwift has brought to the indoor cycling scene in recent years.

 Virtual Shifting Hardware: Play vs Click

-Interested in getting virtual shifting, but aren’t sure if you should buy the affordable Click or more expensive Play controllers?
-Here’s a rundown of the two:
+Interested in getting virtual shifting, but aren’t sure if you should buy the affordable Click, the more expensive Play controllers, or even get a whole Zwift Ride Smart Bike?
+Here’s a rundown of features and specs for the three different controllers:

-*If you’re an Apple TV user, it’s worth noting that the Click uses just one Bluetooth connection, while Play requires two.
+*If you’re an Apple TV user, it’s worth noting that the Click and Ride controllers use just one Bluetooth connection, while Play requires two.
 Apple TV limits users to two Bluetooth connections, which means Play users on Apple TV must pair all devices through the Companion app (since you must also connect your smart trainer, which would make three connections if you add Play into the mix).
+The only way around this is via a smart trainer that can connect using WiFi (read more).

-But if you use Click, you may be able to still pair directly through Apple TV, as long as you aren’t pairing a heart rate monitor as a separate device.
+But if you use Click or Ride, you may be able to still pair directly through Apple TV, as long as you aren’t pairing a heart rate monitor as a separate device.

 Also worth noting: only one Click can be paired to your Zwift session, so if you’re thinking of buying two so you can manage shifting with either hand… that’s not possible at this time.